3 Keys to U.S. Health System Success in the 2020s

 Healthcare in the United States is in flux.
 As health systems are transitioning from fee-to-service to value-based care, organizations face 2 critical challenges as they adapt to the new healthcare landscape: deciding how to change and then effectively implementing that change.

 In this unpredictable climate, leadership development is no longer a “nice to have.”
 Leading an organization through change is famously difficult.
 But it can be done.
-It is critical, therefore, that healthcare organizations invest in leadership development focused on the specific challenges that the U.S. health system faces.
+It’s critical, therefore, that healthcare organizations invest in leadership development focused on the specific challenges that the U.S. health system faces.

-In this paper, you’ll discover the 3 key transformational changes that are essential for healthcare service organizations to embrace as we move into 2020 and beyond.
+In this paper, you’ll discover a more in-depth discussion of the 3 key transformational changes that are essential for healthcare service organizations to embrace as we move into 2020 and beyond.
+Most American healthcare systems are going through an evolution — a slow and often difficult transformation.
 Cultures are changing and adapting, paying more attention to multi-disciplinary collaborations, community partnerships, and the delivery of equitable care.
-With a collaborative mindset and effective leadership capabilities, organizations can create the new systems they’ll need to thrive in the coming decades.
+Piece by piece, they’re creating the new systems and leadership capabilities they’ll need to thrive in the coming decades.